The Cost of Bad Credit

 DesMarteau recommended treating business credit just like personal credit.
 "A business credit score is typically used — along with debt-to-income ratios — to make lending decisions for well-established companies," he said.
 "Paying bills on time and not taking out too much debt will boost a score and make that business a more attractive loan candidate."

-And speaking of personal credit, that will affect your business credit interest rates as well.
+That will affect your business credit interest rates as well.
 Especially if your business is just starting out, many lenders will look to your personal credit score as a marker of how well you might manage your money as a business owner.
-"Prioritize things like making payments on time and keeping credit utilization low in order to build your score," Pukas advised.
+"Prioritize things like making payments on time and keeping credit utilization low in order to build your score," Pukas said.